Spelling Reform 1: Phonetic A

+The excerpt from The Merchant of Venice written in Phonetic A is as follows:

 If y' prik 's, duu wi not bli'd? if y' tikl 's, duu wi not la'f? if y' poizn 's, duu wi not dai? 'nd if y' rong 's, shal wi not rivenj?
 If wi 'r laik yu in dh' rest, wi wl rizembl yu in dhat.
 If 'Juu rong 'Kristyn, wot iz hiz hy'mil'ti?
 Rivenj.
 If 'Kristyn rong 'Juu, wot shd hiz sufr'ns bi' bai Kristyn egzampl?
 Wai, rivenj.

 Phonetic B

-Lindgren considers Phonetic B to be the more efficient and attractive reform.
-It is largely similar to Phonetic A but uses three French diacritics (acute accent ◌́, grave accent ◌̀, and circumflex ◌̂) to replace digraphs and indicate vowel length.
-For example: radio → reidiou (Phonetic A) → rédiô (Phonetic B).
+Lindgren considered Phonetic B to be the more efficient and attractive reform of the two.
+It is largely similar to Phonetic A but uses three French diacritics (the acute accent ◌́, grave accent ◌̀ and circumflex ◌̂) to replace digraphs and indicate vowel length.
+For example: radio→reidiou (Phonetic A)→rédiô (Phonetic B).
 It also allows more words to combine.